-This multicloud approach empowers SaaS providers or any cloud client with cost control (pricing dynamics and spot buying), resilience against geopolitical swings or planetary crisis (load balancing or radical switch), or dynamic provisioning in tune with client requirements (using the right mix of cloud hosted in datacenters that are carbon neutral…).
-The possibilities are infinite and the control is paramount.
+This multi-cloud approach empowers SaaS providers or any cloud client with cost control (pricing dynamics and spot buying), resilience against geopolitical swings or planetary crises (load balancing or radical switch), or dynamic provisioning in tune with client requirements (using the right mix of clouds hosted in data centers that are carbon neutral…).
+The possibilities are infinite and control is paramount.

 A new hope…

 A lot is happening right now.
-The Germano-French initiative GAIA-X is being launched at the time of this writing (June 4th 2020), to pave the way for a common European Data Infrastructure.
+The Germano-French initiative GAIA-X is being launched at the time of writing (June 4, 2020), to pave the way for a common European Data Infrastructure.
 We join forces with our peers OVHcloud, 3DS Outscale and many others to be heard loud and clear.

 National initiatives are also well underway to help institutions understand how to orchestrate a digital revolution on their own terms, and how to pick and choose the right providers for them.